getgrav/grav-learn/pages/05.admin-panel/08.extending/docs.md

 Thus we are overriding the path to the template, but non-destructively.
 We target only the relevant template, in a way that does not override any unnecessary templates or hinder other admin themes from registering their alternate templates for the same use.
 To do this, we register the path in our plugin like this:

-[prism classes="language-twig line-numbers"]
+[prism classes="language-php line-numbers"]
-public static function getSubscribedEvents()
+public static function getSubscribedEvents(): array
 {
     return [
         'onAdminTwigTemplatePaths' => ['onAdminTwigTemplatePaths', 0]
     ];
 }

-public function onAdminTwigTemplatePaths($event)
+public function onAdminTwigTemplatePaths($event): void {
-{
     $paths = $event['paths'];
     $paths[] = __DIR__ . '/admin/themes/grav/templates';